shadowspawn/nvh/README.md

     nvh rm 0.9.4 v0.10.0

-Remove all downloaded versions except the installed version:
+Remove all downloaded versions except the installed version, or all:

-    nvh prune
+    nvh cache prune
+    nvh cache clear

 Display diagnostics to help resolve problems: